QuadrupleA/private-secure-sharing-buttons/README.md

 ## Contributions

-Pull requests are welcome - while I don't want to add anything that makes it harder to use or understand the code (e.g. splitting into many files / functions), new social network / sharing services, alternate icons and stylings, etc. are most welcome, as well as fixes to any bugs or browser incompatibilities.
+Pull requests are welcome - new social network / sharing services, alternate icons and stylings, as well as fixes to any bugs or browser incompatibilities.

 Thanks and enjoy!